 Applicant reference checks can also check whether the candidate does drugs or has used illegal substances before—a big no-no for most employers.
 Your company needs to know how well someone performs under pressure when considering what scenarios employees will face.

-Applicant reference checks are generally reliable if the screening process is thorough, but they can also be expensive.
+Applicant reference checks are generally reliable if the thorough screening process, but they can also be expensive.

 Most people find the idea of reference checks to be invasive and intrusive.
 In addition, since a reference check has usually been done on the company level for potential new hires, these types of checks can lead to candidates not being considered because they have had issues with other organizations that turned out to be unrelated.